Daniela Alfonso Chiñas - Ein Studiobesuch in Mexico City

 Would you describe yourself as a conceptual artist with a greater meaning, or do you simply enjoy working with textile art?

 I think I started this journey just for the joy of fibers and textile techniques.
 This joy has also developed from the love for all the artisanal techniques of the cultures that surround me and to which I belong.

 I'm trying to find my way and make a statement that defines me more clearly in my art, but I'm still working on that, so at the moment I can only say that as a fiber artist, I'm working on it for joy.

 What inspired you to start your macramé journey?

-I have a lot of people that I admire, but in the textile world, there are two that are my favourite.
+There are many people I admire, but in the world of textiles, there are two that I particularly appreciate.

-Her work is magnificent with a lot of details, mixed handcraft and artisanal techniques.
-I've been following her for a long time and seeing how her work has evolved over time generates a lot of admiration and inspiration in me.
-With the help of such delicate embroidery and weavings using different materials, she manages to create such pragmatic images.
+One of them is Ana Teresa Barboza.
+She comes from Peru and studied at the Pontificia Universidad Católica del Perú.
+Their work is magnificent, with lots of detail, mixed handicrafts and artisanal techniques.
+I've been following her for a long time, and when I see how her work has evolved over time, I feel great admiration and inspiration.
+With the help of her fine embroidery and weaving from various materials, she succeeds in creating such pragmatic images.